 This approach does not work for the reference panel regions where we used the indigenous DNA of admixed individuals.
-For these reference panel regions, primarily from the Americas and Oceania, we created synthetic single-origin individuals by piecing together genotype sequences that represented indigenous ancestry from multiple individuals.
+For these reference panel regions, primarily from the Americas and Oceania, we created synthetic single-origin individuals by piecing together genotype sequences that represent indigenous ancestry from multiple individuals.
 These synthetic single-origin individuals are then used to evaluate the accuracy of our method.

 We evaluate our process by running 20-fold cross-validation experiments using these single-origin individuals from our reference panel.
-For example, if we had 100 people in each reference panel group, we would take 5 from each of the 84 groups and run the algorithm on these 385 samples using the remaining 7,315 individuals as the reference group.
+For example, if we had 100 people in each reference panel group, we would take 5 from each of the 88 groups and run the algorithm on these 440 samples using the remaining 8,360 individuals as the reference group.
 Then a different 5 would be taken from each group and the process repeated 20 times so that every individual in the reference panel is tested.

-Overall we observe that the updated process correctly assigns an average of 87.7% of the genetic ethnicity to the correct region for single-origin individuals from our reference panel (Figure 2.3).
-We predicted greater than 97% of the genetic ethnicity from the correct region for the following groups:
+Overall we observe that the updated process correctly assigns an average of 85.5% of the genetic ethnicity to the correct region for single-origin individuals from our reference panel (Figure 2.3).
+We predicted at least 97% of the genetic ethnicity from the correct region for the following groups:

 - Aboriginal & Torres Strait Islander

 - Cameroon, Congo & Western Bantu Peoples

+- Eastern European Roma

 - Guam

 - Indigenous Americas-Bolivia & Peru

 - Indigenous Americas-Colombia & Venezuela

 - Indigenous Americas-Mexico

 - Indigenous Americas-North

 - Indigenous Americas-Yucatan Peninsula

 - Indigenous Americas-Chile

 - Indigenous Americas-Ecuador

-- Indigenous Americas-Panama & Costa Rica

 - Indigenous Arctic

 - Indigenous Cuba

-- Indigenous Eastern South America

 - Indigenous Haiti & Dominican Republic

 - Indigenous Puerto Rico

+- Jewish

-- Jewish Peoples of Europe
+- Khoisan, Aka & Mbuti Peoples

-- Mali

 - Melanesia

-- Nigeria-East Central
+- New Zealand Maori

 - Southern Bantu Peoples

 - Tibetan Peoples